NazarMohl/Baltimore_City_Salary_Forecast/README.md

 ---
 ## Model Results
 ---
-Both the Naive Model with Shift of 1 and the ARIMA (0,1,0) models generated very close values that seemed to indicate good predictions.
+Both the *Naive Model with Shift of 1* and the *ARIMA (0,1,0)* models generated very close values that seemed to indicate good predictions.
 However, both the shift of 1 and the differencing of 1 models indicate that the prediction at any time is very close to the value at the immediately preceding time.
 Since the last 2 years of payroll data showed very little movement, the predictions of these models appear to be very good - a few hundred dollars different from the actual payroll value.
-However, this data is a Random Walk dataset and is not condusive to making a good prediction.
+However, this data is a Random Walk dataset and is not conducive to making a good prediction.

 ---
 ## Conclusions